minprog/programmeren-2/onderwerp/15 typing/type-hints/index.md

 <textarea name="form[q2.3]" rows="1" required=""></textarea>

+## Type aliases

+You can define your own type in case your type hints get too large:

+    def create_structure(input: list[list[tuple[int,str]]]) -> dict[int, list[str]]

+If you are using such types in your function headers, chances are that you're using such complex combinations elsewhere in your code, too.
+It may be better to define a type alias:

+    MyStructure = dict[int, list[str]]

+(This looks like a variable assignment but it is indeed used to define a new named type.)

+Now you can use that alias in your code:

+    def create_structure(input: list[list[tuple[int,str]]]) -> MyStructure

 ## Checking types

 Python won't check your types whatever you do.
 If you have a bug, you will not be protected by your type hints, and the code will still crash at the same point as where it did before.
 However, with the separate tool `mypy`, you can check the type hints very strictly, which will help you find mistakes before you even run your code.